bitcoinmw/bitcoinmw/doc/build.md

 # BitcoinMW - Build, Configuration, and Running

+Note: this page is no longer maintained.
+See https://github.com/bitcoinmw/docs/wiki/Node

 ## Supported Platforms

 BitcoinMW's programming language `rust` has build targets for most platforms.